 - Symptoms settle down when the skin is no longer in contact with the allergen, although this may take weeks and require treatment.

 - Allergic contact dermatitis can usually be confirmed by patch tests.

-- The dermatitis may spread to involve other sites of minimal or no exposure to the causative agent
+- Dermatitis may spread to involve other sites of minimal or no exposure to the causative agent

 - There is no cure so avoiding exposure is the only way to avoid further episodes.